-There is, however, a type of eye-wear for dogs.
-It won’t improve poor vision but will certainly provide protection.
-If your best buddy is in the sun for hours on end, or in a harsh environment, it may make sense to get them some eye wear.
+There is, however, a type of eye-wear for pets.
+If your dog is in the sun for hours on end, or in a harsh environment, it makes sense to get them eye wear.

 Can I Give My Dog Eyeglasses?
-Answer: No, but there is protective K9 eyewear
+Answer: No, but there’s protective K9 eyewear

-Thankfully, care for many canine eye conditions is available.
-That said, I know of no vets who can do a retinoscopy for a dog in order to evaluate and fit them for custom corrective lenses.
+Don’t fear, care is available for many canine eye conditions.
+That said, we know of no vets performing retinoscopes on dogs.
 Thankfully Fido won’t be driving!
-You can, however, pick up some really neat and beneficial protective eye wear products for your dog.
-These goggle-like lenses comes in various sizes for small, medium and large breeds.
+You can, however, get innovative protective eye wear for your precious pet dog.
+These goggle-like lenses come in different sizes for small, medium and large breeds.

-Accommodating the facial structure of dogs is no easy task but it’s been done!
+Accommodating a dog’s facial structure is no easy task but it has been done!
 Doggles® dominates this niche market.

 Eye Glasses or Medical Issue

 There are treatment options when a dog has eye problems, but they don’t include eyeglasses.
 Often times vision is affected by an underlying medical condition, like a cataract or pressure in the eye itself.